Recycling intermediate steps to improve Hamiltonian Monte Carlo: Discussion

 \section{Discussion}

 We have proposed a simple and general algorithm for improving the efficiency of HMC and variants with essentially no extra computational overhead.
-The trade-off between statistical and memory efficiency was also addressed as it is an important scalability issue.
 Our simulations demonstrate the substantial gains in computational efficiency without excessive memory use.
-In practice, conceptual complexity, ease of implementation, and memory efficiency are just as important considerations as statistical efficiency, which likely explains why related ideas to improve the efficiency of HMC variants have not gained traction.
+In practice, conceptual complexity, ease of implementation, and memory efficiency are just as important considerations as statistical efficiency.
+These considerations can explain why related ideas to improve the efficiency of HMC variants have not gained traction.
 Our algorithm provides a more practical and user-friendly alternative that applies straightforwardly to a wide range of multi-proposal schemes.

 \FloatBarrier